jyore/dynamo-cache/README.md

 # dynamo-cache
-A Write-Thru Cache for DynamoDB
+A Cache Mechanism for DynamoDB